-The thread should unwind from the front at the bottom of the spool.
+The thread should unroll from the top front of the spool.

-- 1 Spool cap - 2 Spool
+- 1 Spool cap

+- 2 Spool

-Thread the upper thread in the same way that the upper thread for the left side was threaded.
+- Thread the upper thread in the same way that the upper thread for the left side was threaded.

-- Thread guide cover - For details, refer to steps 7 through 9 of "Threading the upper thread" on page B-21. - Without passing the thread through the needle bar thread guide, manually thread the right needle.
+- 1 Thread guide cover - For details, refer to steps 7 through 9 of "Threading the upper thread" on page B-21.

+Without passing the thread through the needle bar thread guide, manually thread the right needle.

-Insert the thread through the eye of the needle from the front to the back.
+Insert the thread through the eye of the needle from the front.

-- The needle threader cannot be used with the twin needle.
-If the needle threader is used with the twin needle, the machine may be damaged. - Attach zigzag foot "J". - For details on changing the presser foot, refer to "Replacing the presser foot" on page B-31.
+• The needle threader cannot be used with the twin needle.
+If the needle threader is used with the twin needle, the machine may be damaged.

+• For details on changing the presser foot, refer to "Replacing the presser foot" on page B-31.

-- When using the twin needle, be sure to attach zigzag foot "J".
-If bunched stitches occur, use monogramming foot "N" or attach stabilizer material. - Press (ut) to unlock all keys and buttons, and then select a stitch. - For stitch selection see "Selecting a stitch pattern" on page B-35. - See "Stitch Setting Chart" on page B-45 for stitches that use a twin needle.
+When using the twin needle, be sure to attach zigzag foot "J".
+If bunched stitches occur, use presser foot "N" or attach stabilizer material.

+- Turn on the machine and select a stitch. - For stitch selection see "Selecting a stitch pattern" on page B-34. - See "Stitch Setting Chart" on page B-46 for stitches that use a twin needle.
-When using the twin needle, be sure to select an appropriate stitch, otherwise the needle may break or the machine may be damaged.

-- Select ₩ (Twin needle) in the settings screen. - Set the twin needle mode to "ON."
+- When using the twin needle, be sure to select an appropriate stitch, otherwise the needle may break or the machine may be damaged. - 🛖 Select 🐰 (Twin needle) in the settings screen. - Set the twin needle mode to "ON."